taneltorn/setoalt/README.md

 Create **.env**, **nginx.conf** and a **docker-compose.yml** files in the root directory where you want to run the application.
 Use *.example* files from the code repository as base.
 Parameters that should be changed are marked by comments.

-Additionally, copy the database scripts from the *database/scripts* directory and change the password hash for the admin user in *insert-data.sql*.
+Additionally, copy the database scripts from the *database/scripts* directory and change the user credential in create-db-user.sql.

+Specifically, you should change:
+1. 'app_user' and 'app_password'

+These will be used by the application to connect to the database.

+the password hash for the admin user in *insert-data.sql*.
 You can use **Bcrypt-Generator** to generate the hash: https://bcrypt-generator.com.

 At the end you should have the following project structure: